Transformative Autism Programs

 At Rocky Point Academy, we offer personalized one-on-one programs designed to cater to each individual's unique needs.
-Typically, these programs span approximately 60 hours, although the duration may vary for each participant.
-Developed by Ron Davis, who himself was diagnosed with autism, our programs are specially crafted to benefit fellow individuals on the spectrum.
+Typically, these programs span approximately 60 hours, although the duration varies for each participant.
+Developed by Ron Davis, who himself was diagnosed with autism, and are specially crafted to support fellow autistics.

 Our approach is deeply respectful and non-intrusive, empowering individuals to actively engage in their chosen paths while celebrating and enhancing their neurodivergent identities.
-Our dedicated team is comprised of staff members who have personally experienced the impact of autism – as parents, spouses, or individuals on the spectrum themselves.
-This personal connection fortifies our ability to empathize and engage with our clients and their families.
+Our dedicated team is comprised of staff members who have personally experienced the impact of autism – as parents, spouses, or are on the spectrum themselves.
+This personal connection enhances our ability to empathize and engage with our clients and their families.

 -